Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 <br />

-#### EMAIL MESSAGE:
+##### :round_pushpin: EMAIL MESSAGE:

 ```
 Dear Recipients,

-Fifteen tenants are dead due to a loophole in LA's housing policy that allows slumlords to delay repairs and displace tenants indefinitely.
-This "Constructive Eviction Loophole" has been known since a 2018 LA Controller audit—but nothing has changed.
+Fifteen tenants are dead due to a loophole in LA's housing policy that allows slumlords to delay
+repairs and displace tenants indefinitely.
+This "Constructive Eviction Loophole" has been known
+since a 2018 LA Controller audit—but nothing has changed.

 LAHD continues to grant unlimited case extensions.
 "Significant progress" remains undefined.
 And tenants are paying the price—with their homes and their lives.

 We demand immediate action:
     1. End unlimited extensions